rayk/darpule/README.md

 Immutability certain helps with persistence and being able to send it to an Isolate without the serialising and marshalling is handy.

-The this package attempts to address the base use case, which is the passing of multiple parameters and results in a clean, structured way, via a Tuple.
-The implementation leverages all the Dart Goodness.
-This is how the lightweight implementation was possible.
+This package attempts to address the base use case, which is the passing of multiple parameters and results in a clean, structured way, via a Tuple.
+The implementation wraps all the Dart Goodness to deliver lightweight implementation was possible.

 ### Usage Examples

 _The code before can be run from examples/darpule.dart._

-Just one easy way to create an immutable tuple with n elements.
+Just one easy way to create an immutable tuple with _n_ elements.
 Using a single generative constructor, development time type checking was deliberately traded off.
-Insteadof using generics to parametrise multiple Tuple types,functional predicates where used for dynamic runtime type checking.
+Insteadof using generics to parametrise multiple Tuple types, functional predicates where used for dynamic runtime type checking.

 ```dart
     /// Created in a very ad-hoc.